KenU798/StartHere/README.md

     You create the TF36 environment, after installing Anaconda on your laptop, by running this command in a terminal window:

     ```conda env create --file TF36.yml```

+    You can also create the environment by starting up the Anaconda Navigator app and clicking the Environments tab (just under the Home tab on the left side of the window).
+Look along the bottom of the Environments page and locate the four buttons labelled **Create, Clone, Import, and Remove**.
+Click the **Import** button to open a dialog box titled **Import new environment**.
+Click the black folder icon to the right of the **Specification file** text box.
+Locate and open the TF36.yml file you downloaded and then click the **Import** button in the **Import new environment** dialog box to create the TF36 environment (this will take a couple of minutes).

-5. Finally, run your Anaconda Navigator, activate the TF 36 environment by selecting TF36 from the **"Applications on"** dropdown menu, and then click the **Launch** button for the **Jupyter Notebook** app.
+5. Finally, run your Anaconda Navigator (if it is not running already), activate the TF 36 environment by selecting TF36 from the **"Applications on"** dropdown menu, and then click the **Launch** button for the **Jupyter Notebook** app.
 The notebook browswer will open in a new Web Browser tab.